aslpavel/pretzel/README.md

 Remoting
 --------
 Main reason for creation of this framework was to execute code on a set of machines via ssh connection.
-And its achieved by usage of `SSHConnection` class.
+It is achieved by usage of `SSHConnection` class.
-`SSHConnection` object a callable object which returns proxy object for its argument.
+`SSHConnection` is a callable object which returns proxy object for its argument.
 You can call proxy object, get its attributes or items `proxy[item]`, result of such operations is again a proxy object with this embedded operations.
 Proxy implements monad interface, and to get result of embedded chain of